Signed in as:

 The emotions associated with a Kapha imbalance include attachment, greed, guilt and grief.

-The live online dates for this programme are 4 February, 18 February, and 4 March.
+This programme was pre-recorded on 4 February, 18 February, and 4 March 2025

 Pitta season typically corresponds with late-Spring to early-Autumn.